tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/edward2/MixtureSameFamily.md

 #### Args:

 * <b>`mixture_distribution`</b>: <a href="../../tfp/distributions/Categorical.md"><code>tfp.distributions.Categorical</code></a>-like instance.
   Manages the probability of selecting components.
 The number of categories must match the rightmost batch dimension of the `components_distribution`.
 Must have either scalar `batch_shape` or `batch_shape` matching `components_distribution.batch_shape[:-1]`.
 * <b>`components_distribution`</b>: <a href="../../tfp/distributions/Distribution.md"><code>tfp.distributions.Distribution</code></a>-like instance.
   Right-most batch dimension indexes components.
 * <b>`reparameterize`</b>: Python `bool`, default `False`.
 Whether to reparameterize samples of the distribution using implicit reparameterization gradients [(Figurnov et al., 2018)][1].
 The gradients for the mixture logits are equivalent to the ones described by [(Graves, 2016)][2].
 The gradients for the components parameters are also computed using implicit reparameterization (as opposed to ancestral sampling), meaning that all components are updated every step.
   Only works when:
     (1) components_distribution is fully reparameterized;
     (2) components_distribution is either a scalar distribution or fully factorized (tfd.Independent applied to a scalar distribution);
     (3) batch shape has a known rank.
   Experimental, may be slow and produce infs/NaNs.
 * <b>`validate_args`</b>: Python `bool`, default `False`.
 When `True` distribution parameters are checked for validity despite possibly degrading runtime performance.
 When `False` invalid inputs may silently render incorrect outputs.
 * <b>`allow_nan_stats`</b>: Python `bool`, default `True`.
 When `True`, statistics (e.g., mean, mode, variance) use the value "`NaN`" to indicate the result is undefined.
 When `False`, an exception is raised if one or more of the statistic's batch members are undefined.
 * <b>`name`</b>: Python `str` name prefixed to Ops created by this class.

 #### Raises:

-* <b>`ValueError`</b>: `if not dtype_util.is_integer(mixture_distribution.dtype)`.
+  ValueError: `if not dtype_util.is_integer(mixture_distribution.dtype)`.
-* <b>`ValueError`</b>: if mixture_distribution does not have scalar `event_shape`.
+  ValueError: if mixture_distribution does not have scalar `event_shape`.
-* <b>`ValueError`</b>: if `mixture_distribution.batch_shape` and
+  ValueError: if `mixture_distribution.batch_shape` and
     `components_distribution.batch_shape[:-1]` are both fully defined and
     the former is neither scalar nor equal to the latter.
-* <b>`ValueError`</b>: if `mixture_distribution` categories does not equal
+  ValueError: if `mixture_distribution` categories does not equal
     `components_distribution` rightmost batch shape.

 #### References